pvcnt/accio/site/docs/install.md

 ```

 ## Compiling from source

+You can also compile Accio by yourself from the source.
+It is only needed if you want to be up-to-date with HEAD version, or want to develop Accio.
+[Pants](http://pantsbuild.org) is the build tool used for this purpose.
-If you want to compile Accio from source, you will need to get the source from GitHub and built it:
+To compile Accio from source, you will need to get the source from the Git repository and build it:

 ```bash
 $ git clone git@github.com:pvcnt/location-privacy.git